-Honeoye Lake Professional Review and Guide
+Honeoye Lake Professional Guide

 "Named after the Iroquois word for “finger lying,” this 1,772-acre lake averages 13 feet deep and has a maximum depth of 30 feet.
 Its banks are lined with private residences.
 An above average warm-water fishery, Honeoye has good populations of largemouths running from 2 to 4 pounds and smallmouths ranging from 1.5 to 3 pounds.